The Seven Questions You Must Ask When Outsourcing Linux Support

 Every service-affecting problem costs you money.
 A good IT support company will be proactive, fixing potential problems before they impact your business.

 We believe that if you have to tell your IT support company about a server problem, they have already failed.

 You might like to ask:

 - Describe how you prevent problems occurring.

-- How many support incidents are included per month?
+- How many support incidents are included my contract per month?